krish7201/AWS-GCP-Website-Transaction/README.md

-# CS-466-01-GCP-Implementation
+# AWS-GCP-Website-Transaction
-- The project was to test the server times of cloud computing platforms, I think.
-I'm moreso uploading this for proof of working in PHP.
+- The class project was to test the server times of cloud computing platforms, I think.
+I'm moreso uploading this for proof of me working in PHP.
 - View the .PHP files for the code I wrote (second file in details folder)
 - The database structure, primary keys, etc. was set up by my group partner Mason
 - My chief roles in this project were to make use of cloud computing resources to use as a web hosting service; launch database servers to store data entered to the website hosted on the cloud computing resources, in that same cloud platform (AWS/Google Cloud Platform); and make the web pages (PHP, HTML, CSS).